I tried using AI 'Shap-E' to create 3D models from text and images on Google Colaboratory

 diffusion = diffusion_from_config(load_config('diffusion')) [/code]

-Loading was completed in about 2 minutes.
+Loading took about 2 minutes.

-[code] batch_size = 1
+[code]batch_size = 1

 guidance_scale = 15.0